MarcosSaade/RB3-quickstart/README.md

 - **`common/tflite_setup.py`** - TensorFlow Lite setup and C API bindings for different device types (RB3 vs desktop)
 - **`common/__init__.py`** - Package initialization file that exports common utilities

-### Adding New Demos
+### Adding New Models

-To add a new demo, simply create a new Python file at the root level and import the needed utilities from the `common` package:
+If you want to test any other model, simply create a new Python file at the root level and import the needed utilities from the `common` package:

 ```python
 from common.inference_engine import run_inference